-The Rose Theatre will open in York in June
+The Rose Theatre opened in York earlier this year

-The new Rose Theatre will be placed near Clifford's Tower in York, and is inspired by the Rose Playhouse which was built in 1587, twelve years before the Globe Theatre.
+The 2018 Rose Theatre was placed near Clifford's Tower in York, and is inspired by the Rose Playhouse which was built in 1587, twelve years before the Globe Theatre.

-The theatre will open this June with productions of Macbeth and A Midsummer Night's Dream directed by Damian Cruden and Juliet Forster respectively and Romeo and Juliet and Richard III both directed by Lindsay Posner.
-An ensemble of 34 actors will be divided into two companies, each of which will tackle two shows.
+The theatre opened in June with productions of Macbeth and A Midsummer Night's Dream directed by Damian Cruden and Juliet Forster respectively and Romeo and Juliet and Richard III both directed by Lindsay Posner.
+An ensemble of 34 actors were divided into two companies, each of which will tackle two shows.